substantic/rain/docs/guide/user.rst

 submit.
 Method ``unkeep()`` may be called on any "kept" object any time.

 If method ``fetch()`` is called and the object has not been finished yet, the method blocks until the object is not finished.
-Note that because of that, we did not use ``wait_all()`` in this example.
+Note that this is the reason, why we did not use ``wait_all()`` in this example.

 Inter-task dependencies